Akshaya Bhandar: Pincode

-There are two post offices in Akshaya Bhandar, namely Saraswathipuram and Tonachikoppal Layout, both with the pin code being 570009.
+There are two post offices in Akshaya Bhandar, namely Saraswathipuram and Tonachi Koppal(T.K.)
+Layout, both with the pin code being 570009.

 Transportation

 The nearest railway station is Chamarajapuram one kilometer away.

 Bus No.62 connects this junction to the city bus station.

 Economy

 Akshaya Bhandar is an upmarket residential locality with numerous banks, shops and educational institutions around the junction.